jjimmanuel/CUDAQuant/README.md

-I will be periodically adding CUDA C/C++ implementations of common models in quant finance for my own learning experience.
+I will be periodically adding CUDA C/C++ implementations of common models in quant finance.

-1. Vasicek
-2. Hull-White